2-Local and local derivations on Jordan matrix rings over commutative involutive rings: Introduction

+Also, the method developed for the Jordan ring $H_n(\Re)$ in \cite{AA3} could not be applied to $H_n(\mathbb{C})$.
+Indeed, if the involution of a unital involutive commutative associative ring $\Re$ is trivial, then

+where $D=\sum_{k=1}^mD_{a_k,b_k}$ is an inner derivation on $H_n(\Re)$, generated by $a_1$, $a_2$, $\dots,$ $a_m$, $b_1$, $b_2$, $\dots,$ $b_m\in H_n(\Re)$.
+In the general case of unital involutive commutative associative rings this statement does not hold.
+Also, first two equalities of \cite[Proposition 13]{AA3} and \cite[Proposition 14]{AA3} are also do not hold.
+So, the method of proving of Theorem \ref{3.11} described in \cite{AA3} can not be applied to the case of unital involutive commutative associative rings.

-In \cite{AA3} 2-local inner derivations on the Jordan ring $H_n(\Re)$ of symmetric $n\times n$ matrices over a commutative associative ring $\Re$ are investigated.
-It is proved that every such 2-local inner derivation is a derivation.
-In the present paper we consider sufficiently general case of Jordan rings of self-adjoint matrices over a commutative involutive ring.
-Namely, we study inner derivations and 2-local inner derivations on these matrix Jordan rings.
-We prove that each 2-local inner derivation on the Jordan ring $H_n(\Re)$ of self-adjoint $n\times n$ matrices over a commutative unital involutive ring $\Re$ is a derivation.
-As a corollary we established that every 2-local inner derivation on the Jordan algebra $H_n(\mathcal{A})$ of self-adjoint $n\times n$ matrices over a commutative unital involutive algebra $\mathcal{A}$ is a derivation.
+In the present paper the investigation of 2-local derivations on Jordan algebras is also based on the properties of the associative multiplication.
+We consider a similar problem in the more general setting of Jordan rings.
+Namely, we study inner derivations and 2-local inner derivations on Jordan rings of self-adjoint matrices over an involutive commutative associative ring.
+We prove that each 2-local inner derivation on the Jordan ring $H_n(\Re)$ of self-adjoint $n\times n$ matrices over a unital involutive commutative associative ring $\Re$ is a derivation.
+As a corollary we establish that every 2-local inner derivation on the Jordan algebra $H_n(\mathcal{A})$ of self-adjoint $n\times n$ matrices over a unital involutive commutative associative algebra $\mathcal{A}$ is a derivation.
+In one side, the method employed is a generalization of the one in \cite{AA3}, used in proving the corresponding theorem for the Jordan ring $H_n(\Re)$ of symmetric $n\times n$ matrices over a unital commutative associative ring $\Re$.
+In other side, the method employed is a Jordan modification of the one in \cite{AA3}, used in proving the corresponding theorem for the associative ring $M_n(\Re)$ of $n\times n$ matrices over a unital commutative associative ring $\Re$.
+The general ideas of these methods are the same but they distinct in details.